-Pakistani dramas based on true stories – This list contains only recent Pakistani dramas based on true stories.
-Although, most of the writers take inspiration from true stories but very few of them reveal that a Pakistani drama is based on a true story.
+Pakistani dramas based on true stories – Although, most of the writers take inspiration from true stories but very few of them reveal that a Pakistani drama is based on a true story.
 Fiction always has some relevance with facts and reality can sometimes be stranger than fiction!
-There were quite a few recent Pakistani dramas which were either based entirely on true stories or the writers had taken great deal of inspiration from real-life incidents.
-Sometimes, all the happenings in a drama are not inspired from actual events but the main theme of the story is linked with something which happened in reality.
+There were quite a few recent Pakistani dramas that were either based entirely on true stories or the writers had taken a great deal of inspiration from real-life incidents.
+Sometimes, all the happenings in a drama are not inspired by actual events but the main theme of the story is linked with something which happened in reality.
 There are also writers who have been courageous enough to pen down their own stories.
-Here is a list of recent Pakistani dramas which were based on true stories:
+Here is a list of relatively recent Pakistani dramas which were based on true stories:

 Mubarak Ho Beti Hui Hei

 Mubarak Ho Beti Hui Hei was written by Faiza Iftikhar, it was directed by Badar Mehmood and Produced byBig Bang Entertainment.
 This drama aired on ARY Digital and Saima Noor, Sabreen Hisbani, Sajid Hassan, Ayesha Khan (Senior), Saboor Aly, Syed YorgucTipu, Naheed Shabbir, Marium Ansari played the central roles in the drama.
 Mubarak Ho Beti Hui Hei’s first half was entirely based on the true story of Faiza Iftikhar’s own mother.
 It was a tribute to her inspirational mother who fought against all odds to raise daughters who were empowered and enlightened.